 My Oil Cleanser:

 I like to massage my face for a solid minute or 2 and let the oil sit for an extra minute.
 I grab my face cloth, run hot water over it, and quickly wring it out.
 Next, I lay the warm cloth over my face and gently wipe my face.
-There should still be oil sitting on the face (a very light layer), so no need for an additional moisturiser!
+There should still be oil sitting on the face (a very light layer), so no need for an additional moisturizer!

-The Orphan Socks
+5. The Orphan Socks

 The small socks are fantastic for SO many things.
-Crafts, halloween costumes, homemade dolls, bath soaks (add oatmeal to a sock, tie and drop into a bathtub!), ice compressor covers (fill with some peas, ice or whatnot when someone has a boo-boo), and so much more.
+Crafts, Halloween costumes, homemade dolls, bath soaks (add oatmeal to a sock, tie and drop into a bathtub!), ice compressor covers (fill with some peas, ice, or whatnot when someone has a boo-boo), and so much more.
 Keep those socks!

-I truly hope these 5 simple zero waste swap ideas helped you to look at zero waste a bit more enthusiastically!
-I promise, it is such a fun and creative way to live.
+I truly hope these 5 simple zero-waste swap ideas helped you to look at zero waste a bit more enthusiastically!
+I promise it is such a fun and creative way to live.